Paulhilaire/performance_repeater_graph_state/README.md

 *Hilaire et al, ArXiv (2020): Resource-efficient quantum communications using all-photonic graph states generated from a few matter qubits*
 Information about the derivation of the model are found in these three articles.

+## Install
+This model works on python 2.7 (or above) or 3.6 (or above) and only requires the numpy and scipy package.

 ## Model
 Here are the general details about the model, sorted from the most important to the least.